Summer Session 2016

 The class is open to designers who want to learn or practice hands-on design skills as a method of design development.
 Students from majors such as Architecture, Fashion Design, Furniture, Interior Design, Industrial Design, and Textiles are welcome.
+(3 credits)

 This course satisfies a Furniture requirement or a Studio Elective.

 Mary Little established her studio in 1994 with her first solo show ‘Coat of Arms’ in London.
 In 1997 she began collaborating on projects with her husband, the designer Peter Wheeler.
 Their studio built on Mary’s reputation for executing exuberant seating commissions for individual collectors and arts organizations.
 Ironically, while the studio’s work was being published in major European design magazines and collected by museums there, their most exciting and challenging commissions were from clients in the USA.